B.A., Centre College

 Barnett’s research focuses on the separation of powers in the federal administrative state, administrative adjudication, and judicial review of agency action.
 His scholarship has been published or is forthcoming in, among other places, the New York University Law Review, the Michigan Law Review, the Vanderbilt Law Review, the Notre Dame Law Review, the Indiana Law Journal, the UC Davis Law Review and the North Carolina Law Review.

 His scholarship has been cited by leading administrative law casebooks and by federal district and appellate courts.
 His work has been selected for presentation at, among other places, the Yale-Stanford-Harvard Junior Faculty Forum, the Southeastern Association of Law Schools Annual Conference as one of the winners of a call for papers from law faculty, and the Association of American Law Schools Annual Meetings.
-Barnett is currently serving as the reporter for the Administrative Conference of the United States’ Model Adjudication Rules Working Group.
+Barnett is currently serving as the reporter for the Administrative Conference of the United States’ (ACUS) Model Adjudication Rules Working Group.
+ACUS is an independent federal agency charged with providing research and recommendations to improve the federal bureaucracy.

 Before coming to UGA, he served as the Inaugural Visiting Assistant Professor at the University of Kentucky College of Law.
 He also served as a judicial clerk for Judge John Rogers of the U.S. Court of Appeals for the 6th Circuit and practiced in the complex-commercial-litigation and appellate groups at Weil, Gotshal & Manges.